Wausau, Wisconsin: Establishment and early history

-Early settlers

 By 1852, Wausau had been established as a town and continued to grow and mature.
 German immigration into the area following the Revolutions of 1848 in the German states brought more people, and by 1861, the settlement was incorporated as a village.

 Churches, schools, industry and social organizations began to flourish.
 The state granted the city a charter in 1872, and elections are held the first Tuesday in April.
-The residents elected August Kickbusch as their first mayor in 1874.
+The residents elected August Kickbusch as their first mayor in 1872.
 Five years earlier, Kickbusch had returned to his homeland of Germany and brought back with him 702 people, all of whom are believed to have settled in the Wausau area.
 Kickbusch founded the A. Kickbusch Wholesale Grocery Company, a family business carried on by his grandson, August Kickbusch II.
-In 1917, August Kickbusch II purchased a modest four-square-style house at 513 Grant Street.
-He undertook extensive additions, adding two sun rooms, arcaded windows, a tiled porch in the Mediterranean style, a formal classical entrance, and ornate custom-designed chimney crowns.
+In 1917, Kickbusch II bought a modest four-square-style house at 513 Grant Street.
+He made extensive additions, adding two sunrooms, arcaded windows, a tiled porch in the Mediterranean style, a formal classical entrance, and ornate custom-designed chimney crowns.
 The home is on the National Register of Historic Places as part of the Andrew Warren Historic District.

 When the railroad arrived in 1874, Wausau became more accessible to settlers and industry.
 This enabled the city to develop alternatives to the lumber industry, which was in decline since the clear-cutting of many forests.
 By 1906 the lumber was gone, but the city continued to grow and flourish.
 Other villages and towns in the area declined because of over-harvesting of the forests and lumber mills closed down.